Guitar: Inlays

 Inlays are visual elements set into the exterior surface of a guitar, both for decoration and artistic purposes and, in the case of the markings on the 3rd, 5th, 7th and 12th fret (and in higher octaves), to provide guidance to the performer about the location of frets on the instrument.
 The typical locations for inlay are on the fretboard, headstock, and on acoustic guitars around the soundhole, known as the rosette.
 Inlays range from simple plastic dots on the fretboard to intricate works of art covering the entire exterior surface of a guitar (front and back).
 Some guitar players have used LEDs in the fretboard to produce unique lighting effects onstage.
 Fretboard inlays are most commonly shaped like dots, diamond shapes, parallelograms, or large blocks in between the frets.

 Dots are usually inlaid into the upper edge of the fretboard in the same positions, small enough to be visible only to the player.
 These usually appear on the odd-numbered frets, but also on the 12th fret (the one-octave mark) instead of the 11th and 13th frets.
 Some older or high-end instruments have inlays made of mother of pearl, abalone, ivory, colored wood or other exotic materials and designs.
 Simpler inlays are often made of plastic or painted.
-High-end classical guitars seldom have fretboard inlays as a well-trained player is expected to know his or her way around the instrument.
+High-end classical guitars seldom have fretboard inlays as a well-trained player is expected to know their way around the instrument.
 In addition to fretboard inlay, the headstock and soundhole surround are also frequently inlaid.
 The manufacturer's logo or a small design is often inlaid into the headstock.
 Rosette designs vary from simple concentric circles to delicate fretwork mimicking the historic rosette of lutes.
 Bindings that edge the finger and soundboards are sometimes inlaid.
 Some instruments have a filler strip running down the length and behind the neck, used for strength or to fill the cavity through which the truss rod was installed in the neck.